 - "I understand that redesigning the interior is prohibitively expensive on a low-volume car, but I refuse to believe it's too expensive to wrap the dash in something that does a better leather impression than old garbage bags." -- Motor Trend

 - "While we are certain that the 2012 Chevrolet Corvette can compete on almost any race track with almost any competitor, its interior does not compete as well." -- Kelley Blue Book

-Most reviewers find the Corvette's two-seat cabin difficult to access.
+Most reviewers find the 2012 Corvette's two-seat cabin difficult to access.
 It’s very low to the ground, so getting in and out can be a chore.
-Once inside, test drivers have mixed reviews on the seats.
-Some say that they’re supportive and comfortable, while others take issue with the materials and lack of cushioning.
+Some test drivers say the Corvette's seats are supportive and comfortable, while others take issue with the materials and lack of cushioning.